Healthcare & Social Care

 The Caldicott Principles are the foundation of patient data protection in UK healthcare.
 Originally introduced in 1997 and updated in 2020, these eight principles must guide every decision about using or sharing patient-identifiable information.

-Every proposed use or transfer of patient-identifiable information must be clearly defined, scrutinised and documented, with continuing uses regularly reviewed.
+Every proposed use or transfer of confidential information should be clearly defined, scrutinised and documented, with continuing uses regularly reviewed by an appropriate guardian.

-Principle 3 - Use on a strict need-to-know basis
+Principle 4 - Access to confidential information should be on a strict need-to-know basis

-Action should be taken to ensure that those handling patient-identifiable information understand their responsibilities and obligations.
+Action should be taken to ensure that all those handling confidential information understand their responsibilities and obligations to respect confidentiality.

-Principle 6 - The duty to share can be as important as the duty to protect
+Principle 7 - The duty to share information for individual care is as important as the duty to protect patient confidentiality

-Health and social care professionals should have the confidence to share information for safeguarding and to protect patients, while maintaining confidentiality appropriately.
+Health and social care professionals should have the confidence to share confidential information in the best interests of patients and service users within the framework set out by these principles.

-Principle 7 - Inform patients about how their data is used
+Principle 8 - Inform patients and service users about how their confidential information is used

 The common law duty of confidentiality